CO₂ Savings Calculator

 Methodology Notes: GWP and WARM Model Limitations

-EPA WARM v16 uses a methane GWP of 25 (IPCC Fourth Assessment Report, AR4).
-The newer IPCC Sixth Assessment Report (AR6, 2021) updates CH₄ GWP to 27.9 over 100 years (or 80.8 over 20 years).
-If AR6 values were used, the food waste composting benefit would be approximately 12% higher than the WARM v16 estimate.
-The calculator uses WARM v16 factors to match EPA official reporting.
+EPA WARM v16 runs on a methane GWP of 25, pulled from the IPCC's Fourth Assessment Report (AR4).
+The newer Sixth Assessment Report (AR6, 2021) bumps that figure to 27.9 over 100 years — or 80.8 if you look at the 20-year window.
+Swap in the AR6 number and the food waste composting benefit comes out about 12% higher than what WARM v16 reports.
+This calculator sticks with WARM v16 factors, since that's what matches EPA's official reporting.

 Composting CO₂ Savings FAQ